Pennsylvania’s Canoe Creek State Park

 Additionally, within the park, there are abandoned limestone mines and mine shafts that are home to about 400 Little Brown Bats.
 The mines are gated to protect the bats.

-Prior to 2009, the population of this colony of bats was approximately 35,000.
+Before 2009, the population of this colony of bats was approximately 35,000.
 After the white-nose syndrome attack, the population plummeted down to about 70 individual bats.

 Bat Watching